 Secondly, it gives you time to make sure every little thing is right.

-Whether it be time to do one more proofread, one more look at your cover, or one more thought about chapter one and if it should be moved to chapter three.
+It gives you time to do one more proofread, one take one more look at your cover.
+Or one more thought about chapter one and if it should be moved to chapter three.

 I only mention this chapter move idea, because this is what I did to a new book a little while ago.

-For some reason, pre-order publishing focuses the mind, and even though errors can always be corrected after publishing, having the reassurance that pre-order publishing allows for mistakes to be corrected without anyone seeing them is a blessing.
+For some reason, pre-order publishing focuses your mind.
+Even though errors can always be corrected after publishing, having the reassurance that pre-order publishing allows for mistakes to be corrected without anyone seeing them is a blessing.

 The only drawback, though, and this applies to Amazon Kindle, in particular, is that when your book is on pre-order, there is no ‘Look Inside’ preview on your Amazon book page.